Asmashaik7/MS-Excel/Data cleaning-GlobalSuperStore/README.md

 ---

 ## 🏁 Outcome
-A **fully cleaned, analyzed, and visualized** dataset — ready for reporting and dashboard creation.
+A **fully cleaned, analyzed, and visualized** dataset — ready for reporting.
 This project demonstrates strong Excel data cleaning, transformation, and pivot-based visualization skills.

 ---